Agnieszkalukasiak/Project2/README.md

 - No errors were found when passing through the official ( Jshint).
 - Link  https://jshint.com/

+### Manual Testing ###

+- I have tested the desktop and mobile versions of the website with Chrome, Firefox, and Edge on a Windows Computer.
+- I have tested the mobile version with Chrome and Firefox on an android device.
+- I have tested the mobile version with Safari on an ios device.
+- I have shared the website with multiple users to confirm the website functionality on different devices and to get feedback on their experience.

 ### Unfixed Bugs ###

 There are no unfixed bugs.